ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public
 class JsonEditorRuleBase implements IJsonEditorRule {
-    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: The package "@fgv/ts-json" does not have an export "IJsonEditorRule"
+    // Warning: (ae-unresolved-inheritdoc-reference) The @inheritDoc reference could not be resolved: This type of declaration is not supported yet by the resolver
     //
     // (undocumented)
     editProperty(__key: string, __value: JsonValue, __state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;